 Planting herbs is a great addition to your garden.
 They are one of the most rewarding crops to start with since they are so easy to grow.

 There’s nothing better than enjoying a fresh bunch to add flavor to even the blandest of dishes.
 Herbs can also be grown by people who don’t have enough space for a garden bed.

 Many herbs do very well together in containers in their growing season.
 However, mixing different kinds in a single pot is not as easy as it sounds.

-There is a general rule of thumb for knowing what herbs to plant together: Make sure any herbs planted together have the same needs – lots of water and sun or maybe less water and more shade.
+There is a general rule of thumb for knowing what herbs can be planted together: Make sure any herbs planted together have the same needs – lots of water and sun or maybe less water and more shade.

 Just make sure you know one’s specific growing requirements and group them by their needs.

 If you’re a beginning gardener, you definitely will want to add fresh herbs to your planting plans.
 They will not disappoint!
-An herb garden is so easy and such a joy to tend.
+An herb garden is so easy and such a joy to tend to.
 I have a container garden filled with herbs.

 Herbs To Plant Together